smutt/rssac002-web-api/README.md

 `week` defaults to `null`.

 ### traffic-volume
-In addition to the standard parameters, `traffic-volume` takes an additional two parameters.
+In addition to the standard parameters, `traffic-volume` can take an additional parameter.

 #### totals
 `totals` can be set to either `sent` or `received` when calling `traffic-volume`.